Jianbin-Tan/GFPCA/README.md

 This README accompanies the paper "Graphical Principal Component Analysis of Multivariate Functional Time Series" authored by Jianbin Tan, Decai Liang, Yongtao Guan, and Hui Huang.
 The paper is accessible at [Journal of the American Statistical Association](https://www.tandfonline.com/doi/full/10.1080/01621459.2024.2302198).

+## Citation
+If you find our code, data, or methodology useful, you may cite us as:

+  @article{tan2024graphical,
+    title={Graphical principal component analysis of multivariate functional time series}, author={Tan, Jianbin and Liang, Decai and Guan, Yongtao and Huang, Hui}, journal={Journal of the American Statistical Association},
+    pages={1--24},
+    year={2024},
+    publisher={Taylor & Francis}
+  }

+---
 ## 1. Data
 ### Abstract